RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 - `vm_system`:  VM operative system.
 - `Label`: Assign a label to the VM.
 - `vm_ip`: assigned IP for the VM.

-**Docker deployment**

-- `enabled`: If False, the VM won’t be created.
-- `dockerfile_path`: Path to an existing dockerfile.
-- `name`: Name assigned to the container.
-- `ip`: Assign a static IP to the container.
-To do this, we need to create a docker network based on the specified network (to not create as many networks as containers specified in the dockerfile, only one network is allowed).
-The mask of the network is `/24`.
-If this option is not specified, the container won't have a static IP.guide
-- `remove`: Remove the container.
-Defaults to `False`.
-- `Ports`: Ports to bind to the container.
-This field is a python dictionary where the keys are the ports to bind inside the container in the form port/protocol, and the values are integers corresponding to the ports we want to open in the host.
-- `detach`: Run the container in the background.
-Defaults to `True`.
-- `stdout`: Return logs from STDOUT when detach=`False`.
-- `stderr`: Return logs from STDERR when detach=`False`.

 ### Provisioning module